PrefectHQ/prefect/docs/faq.md

 _Orion represents a unified solution to these three problems_.

 Orion is capable of governing **any** code through a well-defined series of state transitions designed to maximize the user's understanding of what happened during execution.
-It's popular to describe "workflows as code" or "orchestration as code," but Orion represents "code as code": rather than ask users to change how they work to meet the requirements of the orchestrator, we've defined an orchestrator that adapts to how our users work.
+It's popular to describe "workflows as code" or "orchestration as code," but Orion represents "code as workflows": rather than ask users to change how they work to meet the requirements of the orchestrator, we've defined an orchestrator that adapts to how our users work.

 To achieve this, we've leveraged the familiar tools of native Python: first class functions, type annotations, and `async` support.
 Users are free to implement as much &mdash; or as little &mdash; of the Orion engine as is useful for their objectives.